JonNData/JonNData.github.io/_posts/2020-03-06-Car-Predictor.md

 *  Model selection and evaluation metrics.
 * An important lesson in practical data science
 * Insights on the dataset scraped from Craigslist
+* How to interpret a random forest Shapley Values
+* A choropleth

 Plus the app is fun to play with!